ChackThree/Forza-Deadzone-Remover/README.md

 - Go to advanced control settings in FH5 and reset them all to default (or just default the inner and outer steering deadzones).
 - Download the exe from the releases page, OR run the code yourself via Python.
 - You first start the program, then you connect your controller to your PC.
-Next, select your controller within the program (dropdown menu) and press start (or press `Enter` in nogui mode).
+Next, select your controller within the program (dropdown menu) and press start (or press 'enter' in nogui mode).
 - The program is now emulating your controller; you must keep the program running for it to work (obviously).
 - Press Stop button to end emulation or CTRL+C in nogui version.

 ## Command Line Arguments:

 - There are two optional command-line arguments you can use:
-  - `nogui` or alternatively, `ng`: runs the program without a GUI (still a bit buggy).
+  - `nogui` or alternatively, `ng:` runs the program without a GUI (still a bit buggy).
   - `r:<ms>`: changes how often (in ms) the emulator checks your controller inputs.
     Smaller values = theoretically less input lag, but it may end up lagging the program if your values are too low (faster refreshes).